Explore Bahía de Las Águilas

 Bahía de Las Águilas is located in the province of Pedernales, some 3 hours by car from the nation's capital Santo Domingo.
 The weather is typically subtropical, making it a favorable place for:

 The province of Pedernales is also home to Lago Enriquillo National Park and Sierra de Bahoruco, where UNESCO has designated Hispaniola’s first biosphere reserve!
-The Bahoruco-Enriquillo-Jaragua Reserve (on the Dominican side) joins up with Pic La Selle Reserve in Haiti to create the island’s first transboundary biosphere reserve - one of only 21 transboundary biosphere reserves in the world.
+The Bahoruco-Enriquillo-Jaragua Reserve (on the Dominican side) joins up with Pic La Selle Reserve in Haiti along the Haitian-Dominican border to create the island’s first transboundary biosphere reserve - one of only 21 transboundary biosphere reserves in the world.

 Pelican flying over Bahía de Las Águilas

 Catch a glimpse of wild and rare species of Pelagic birds, reptiles and mammals in their natural habitat.
 Rhino iguanas can be seen running across the terrain, as the sound of seagulls flying overhead echoes throughout the park.